tetedange13/IRMB/README.md

 * Recommended "base recalibration" step is skipped

-* A STAR index is built with a given read length
+* A STAR index is built with a given read length that should match read length of processed FASTQ.
   Here iGenomes' index is 100 pb and GIAB data are 150 pb